emam95/Signal-Generator/README.md

 # Signal-Generator
-a signal generator in matlab
+A signal generator written in matlab which concatenates signals and plot them.